kevinJ045/guilib/README.md

 For example usage and additional resources, visit the [Rayous GitHub repository](https://github.com/kevinj045/guilib).
 The repository includes code examples and detailed documentation to help you get started with Rayous.

+## Demo Project
+Explore a practical example of Rayous in action with the [Rayous Todo App Demo](https://github.com/kevinJ045/rayous-todo-demo).
+This demo project showcases how to build a to-do list application using Rayous, providing valuable insights into creating web applications with the framework.

 ## Contributions

 Contributions to Rayous are welcome!
 If you have ideas, suggestions, or bug fixes, feel free to open issues and create pull requests on this repository.